01-edu/Branch-Blockchain/Quest8 Decentralised Finance/LendingPlatform /README.md

 ## Lending platform

-We will create a platforms that allow borrowers tokens from lenders in a decentralised manner around a volatile and a stable token.
+We will create a platforms that allow borrowers tokens from lenders in a decentralized manner around a volatile and a stable token.
 Lenders will earn a fixed yield of 5% per year.

 ### Instructions
-- Create or import an implementation of the ERC20 standard mandatory functions with additionaly the `name()` optional function. (you can add other optional functions).
+- Create or import an implementation of the ERC20 standard mandatory functions with additionally the `name()` optional function. (you can add other optional functions).
 - Create a script and the documentation to deploy instances of this ERC20 implementation:
     - `Volatile`
     - `Stable`